Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Ask about images.
 - How to test BRA Long?
 We don't have big enough files.
 - Ask about bug in the main.
+- LSd and ASd have two signatures each.
+For the <ea> one, should we write the size or not?